mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 15 May 2025

-- The average temperature today is 15.64˚C,
+- The average temperature today is 16.45˚C,
-- With highs of 16.66˚C and lows of 14.82˚C,
+- With highs of 17.76˚C and lows of 15.53˚C,
-- It may feel like 14.8˚C with broken clouds
+- It may feel like 15.61˚C with few clouds
-- The wind speed is 1.79m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1026hPa and humidity is 59%
+- The pressure is 1025hPa and humidity is 56%
 - The sun will rise at 04:14 and set at 19:54

 <!-- weather_marker ends -->